 Double space all text.
 Long quotations, captions, footnotes, and endnotes may be single-spaced.

 The numbering of pages should, at the very latest, begin with the Table of Contents.
-Roman numerals (iii, iv, v…) are acceptable for the front pages.
+Lowercase Roman numerals (iii, iv, v…) are acceptable for the front pages.
 However, Arabic numbers (3, 4, 5…) should begin no later than the first page of regular text.
-You should number consistently throughout the document; for example, page numbers should be all at the top or all at the bottom.
+You should number consistently throughout the document.
+Page numbers should be all at the top right or all at the bottom (either right or middle only).
+If including landscape pages, see the sample pagination below:

 If you use tables, figures, and/or illustrations, you must include an itemized/numbered list of each.
 Please separate these lists on different pages.